How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 3. Measure Carrier Performance

-Whether you just awarded hundreds of lanes in an annual RFP event, or a small shipper looking to get the perfect spot spot truckload rate, it is important to have a data-driven supply chain — tracking carrier performance is a key part of that.
+Whether you just awarded hundreds of lanes in an annual RFP event or you're a small shipper looking to get the perfect spot spot truckload rate, it is important to have a data-driven supply chain — tracking carrier performance is a key part of that.

 Make sure you can at least track primary tender acceptance and on-time performance these are essential supply chain key performance indicators (KPIs) for carrier management.